Configuration

 SECURITY_AUTO_LOGIN_AFTER_CONFIRM

 If True, then the user corresponding to the confirmation token will be automatically signed in.
-If False (the default) then the user will be requires to authenticate using the usual mechanism(s).
-Note that the confirmation token is not valid after being used once.
+If False (the default) then the user will be required to authenticate using the usual mechanism(s).
+Note that the confirmation token is single-use.
 This is not recommended by OWASP however an application that is by invite only (no self-registration) might find this useful.

 Default: False.